Lancelotl/CelciusForecasting/README.md

 ```

 ## API Keys
- To use Accuweather and the MET, please create a variables.env file in your current directory with your own API keys for the following services:
+ To use the Accuweather and MET APIs, please create a variables.env file in your current directory with your own API keys for the following services:

 ```
 ACCUWEATHER_API_KEY = ""